-A Aim high and pproach your task with a positive attitude.
+high and approach your task with a positive attitude.
 To do this you could try Evaluating the feedback you received from your last task and setting a personal goal.
 Aiming to move up one grade from what you achieved in your last task.
 Predicting what mark you think you will achieve as well as what mark you would like to achieve.
 Considering how this task will help you in the future.
 Asking to see an exemplary response so you know what is expected of you.
-Using the growth mindset to counteract negative thoughts.
-Clarify the task so you understand what is required.
-To do this you could try Rewriting the tasktask in your own words.
+Using the growth mindset to counteract negative thoughts. arify the task so you nderstand what is required.
+To do this you could try Rewriting the task in your own words.
 'CUBEing' the question by circling the verbs, underlining the key words, boxing the important information and expanding your ideas.
 Identifying the task, topic and target of the question.
 Creating a learning intention and set of success criteria that matches the task.
 Defining the verbs so you know what action you need to take.
 Defining any unknown words.
-Explaining the task to a parent or friend.
-How much time is needed?
+Explaining the task to a parent or friend. łow much time is needed?
 Create a schedule.
 To do this you could try Creating a GANTT chart before you begin your assessment.
 Creating a timeline leading up to the due date of the task.
 Chunking the task into smaller sections.
-Tricking yourself into completing the task by an earlier due date.
+'Tricking yourself' into completing the task by an earlier due date.
 Constructing a weekly checklist to tick off as you go.
 Using a log book to monitor the time you spend on your assessment.
-Backward mapping from the due date. У Investigate your topic.
-Find out all you can and clarify difficult concepts.
-To do this you could try Asking your teacher for suggestions about where to start your research.
+Backward mapping from the due date.
+Find vestigate your topic. d out all you can and ify difficult concepts.
+Asking your teacher for suggestions about where to start your research.
 Compiling a list of where you can get your information.
 Consider raw data.
 Surveys, discussion boards, books and articles.
 Creating guiding questions to assist your research and answering them as you go.
 Creating a glossary list of key words that match the topic.
-Forming a study group with your peers.
-Edit and evaluate your work against the marking criteria.
-To do this you could try Matching your work to the A grade descriptors and deciding on what you aiready have and what you need.
+Forming a study group with your peers. it and evaluate your work against the marking criteria.
+To do this you could try Matching your work to the A grade descriptors and deciding on what you already have and what you need.
 Asking for a sample of each grade to help you evaluate your own work.
 Asking a friend to check your work for you and applying the feedback you are given.
-Submitting a progress check to your teacher for early feedback. 'erify and edit your raft well before the due date for feedback.
-To do this you could try Completing the task a week early so that you leave yourself time to apply all feedback.
-Submitting an edited draft to your teacher for feedback at least a week before the due date and applying the feedback you are given Asking for a parent, friend or tutor to proof-read your work for you.
+Submitting a progress check to your teacher for early feedback. draf 'erify and edit your ft well before the due date for feedback To do this you could try Completing the task a week early so that you leave yourself time to apply all feedback.
+Submitting an edited draft to your teacher for feedback at least a week before the due date and applying the feedback you are given.
+Asking for a parent, friend or tutor to proof-read your work for you.
 Editing your work by focusing on something new each time.
 Start by checking for spelling, grammar and punctuation.
-Then check for concepts.
-End result.
-Reflect on your process of completion.
+Then check for concepts. n high and approach r task with a positive attitude.
 To do this you could try Evaluating your process of completion by considering what you did well and what you could do differently.
 Comparing your end result to your first draft to track the changes that you made.
 Completing a PMI (Plus, Minus, Interesting) chart based on your end result.
 Completing the reflection section of your assessment task.